 What Is Atopic Dermatitis (Atopic Eczema)?

-Atopic dermatitis (AD) is a type of eczema, although there are other forms of eczema that are not classified as AD.
-From a medical perspective, atopic dermatitis and atopic eczema are interchangeable terms.
-AD most often occurs in children, with 90% of all cases being diagnosed before the age of 5.1,2
+Atopic dermatitis is a type of eczema, although there are other forms of eczema that are not classified as atopic dermatitis.
+Atopic dermatitis most often occurs in children, with 90% of all cases being diagnosed before the age of 5.1,2

 What does dermatitis mean?